Mouse are common household pests. They hunt after your food, and if it’s out of reach, they will eat up anything they can find.

 Use Bay Leaves

-The smell of bay leaves attracts mice, now this might sound counterproductive, but you should know that bay leaf contains chemical compounds that are lethal to the mouse.
+The smell of bay leaves attracts mice.
+This might sound counterproductive, but you should know that bay leaf contains chemical compounds that are lethal to mice.

 This is an effective way to repel and kill mice naturally.
 You can place fresh bay leaves or crushed dried leaves at the entry points and corners of your house.